guildxyz/guild-network/README.md

 ---

-If the nodes are successfully started, you should start seeing blocks being
+If the nodes are successfully started, you should start seeing blocks being imported and finalized:
-finalized:

 ```text
 2022-07-14 12:04:12 🙌 Starting consensus session on top of parent 0xd4df501cbe450d3465cc7074ce2e3116b8e481e1d8bff347a0491785a31c118e